CATIISP15/Syllabus/README.md

 - 12:15 - 1:30 Pair programming workshop for class exercises
 - 1:30 - 1:45 Tickets to Leave

+### Important Aspects of this Course

+Pair programming is a popular way to learn and to work on projects.
+Two people share one computer and write code together.
+For the second half of class, an exercise will be given which will be worked on in pairs.
+The exercise will be due either at the end of the class period or the next class period (unless specified).
+Yet, the exercise is meant to be worked on together - on one laptop, in one program.

+These exercises are to turned in via GitHub.
+GitHub is a web hosting service that supports Git version control.
+It is more important than your resume, whether you are an artist or designer.
+It’s used largerly for software, but can be used for anything.
+It’s important to become familar with it, develop good habits (it’s like Time Machine, but better).
+See the assigned reading links for more information.

+Time.
+Time management is everything.
+You will need it to have reasonable accomplishments in this class.
+The material is cumulative.
+The readings are essential.
+Writing code is the only way to make progress and to fully synthesize the material.
+It becomes evident quite quickly.
+Develop excellent time management.
+You will need 8-10 hours outside of class to succeed.

 ### Grading:

 Your final grade will be based on a synthesis of quantitative and qualitative rubrics: